-- Meanwhile, put a large frying pan on the fire and warm up the olive oil; once this is warm add to it the onion, garlic, red chili flakes, black pepper, and a bit of salt, mix well, cover the pan and lower the flame to minimum.
+- Meanwhile, put a large frying pan on the fire and warm up the olive oil; once this is warm add to it the onion, garlic, and a bit of salt, mix well, cover the pan and lower the flame to minimum.

-- Once the onion becomes transparent and soft (on a low flame it should take about 5-7 minutes) add the anchovies, and turn the heat to medium; once the anchovies are lightly fried (1-2 minutes) add the tuna and mix well.
+- Once the onion becomes transparent and soft (on a low flame it should take about 5-7 minutes) add the anchovies, and turn the heat to medium; once the anchovies are lightly fried (1-2 minutes) add the tuna, chili flakes and black pepper and mix well.

-- Once the tuna changes color, add the tomato paste and parsley to the pan and fry well; once this is done, add the tomato passata, the granulated sugar, and 1/2 cup of water.
+- Once the tuna changes color, add the tomato paste and parsley to the pan and fry well; then, add the tomato passata, the granulated sugar (if required), and 1 cup of water.
 Mix well, cover with the lid, and put on low flame again until the tomato sauce is fully cooked.
-I like to simmer mine very gently for at least 20 minutes.
+I like to simmer mine very gently for at least 15-20 minutes.

 - While the sauce is cooking, bring a pan of water to a boil and cook the pasta.